tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 distribution thus describes the probability of occurrence of each value of a discrete random variable [[11]].

 With a discrete probability distribution, each possible value of the discrete random variable can be associated with a nonzero probability.
-Thus, the presentation of a discrete probability distribution is often in tabular form [[11]].
+Thus, the presentation of a discrete probability distribution is often in tabular form [[11]], or a bar graph.

 <p align="center"><img src="assets/distribution_plot_poisson_shade_right_tail.png" width="700" /></p>
 Here's an overview of the various distributions and how they related;